-Our breast cancer patient-derived xenograft models offer the most translational preclinical model for efficacy screening in cancer drug development.
-Derived directly from patient tumors and never adapted to grow in vitro, Patient-derived xenografts reflect the heterogeneity and diversity of the human patient population.
-PDX gives you an accurate, predictive model of how your treatment will perform, well before entering into expensive clinical trials.
-CrownBio’s HuPrime® Breast cancer PDX model collection is well characterized for pathology, growth characteristics, and are also genetically/genomically annotated for gene expression, gene copy number, mutations, and fusions.
+Our breast cancer PDX models offer the most translational preclinical models for efficacy screening in cancer drug development.
+Derived directly from patient tumors and never adapted to grow in vitro, patient-derived xenografts reflect the heterogeneity and diversity of the human patient population.
+PDX models give you an accurate, predictive model of how your compound will perform before entering clinical trials.
+Crown Bioscience’s breast cancer PDX model collection, known as HuPrime®, is well characterized for pathology, growth characteristics, and are also genetically and genomically annotated for gene expression, gene copy number, mutations, and fusions.

 Explore our new breast cancer PDX models, which include pretreated and/or metastatic breast tumors that exhibit therapy resistance, and models with clinically relevant mutations in BRCA1 and ESR1 genes.

 Our breast cancer PDX collection consists of a wide range of models, including triple negative breast cancer (TNBC) models as well as ER+, PR+, and HER2+ models.
 Breast cancer organoids are also available to complement our PDX in vivo collection.